-- All PTAs in Utah are required to make an annual filing with the IRS. - PTAs that have gross receipts (all funds received from all sources, except dues forwarded to Utah PTA and National PTA, including gross income from fundraisers) that are more than \$50,000 (for a three year rolling average) are required to file "Form 990EZ" (including the applicable schedules). - All other PTA units (local, council, and region) will file Form 990N, also known as the e-Postcard. - A PTA may complete its IRS filing any time following the completion of the AFR after July 1st. - Form 990EZ and related schedules are filed electronically at IRS.gov.
-A copy of the efile confirmation needs to be submitted to Givebacks or council/region treasurer by August 1 - Form 990N (the e-Postcard) is filed electronically at IRS·gov/990N.
+- All PTAs in Utah are required to make an annual filing with the IRS. - PTAs that have gross receipts (all funds received from all sources, except dues forwarded to Utah PTA and National PTA, including gross income from fundraisers) that are more than \$50,000 (for a three year rolling average) are required to file "Form 990EZ" (including the applicable schedules). - All other PTA units (local, council, and region) will file Form 990N, also known as the e-Postcard. - A PTA may complete its IRS filing any time following the completion of the AFR after July 1st. - Form 990EZ and related schedules are filed electronically at irs.gov.
+A copy of the efile confirmation needs to be submitted to Givebacks or council/region treasurer by August 1 - Form 990N (the e-Postcard) is filed electronically at irs.gov/990N.
 Only basic information is required on the form.
 You must sign in again after seven minutes to receive the "Accepted" status before printing the acceptance form.
-A copy of the accepted "990N" from the IRS needs to be submitted to Givebacks or council/region treasurer, by August 1st.
+A copy of the accepted "990N" from the IRS needs to be submitted via Givebacks.